Criminal Defense

 Our attention to detail in the preparation of dog bite lawsuits can also turn up evidence of your eligibility for triple damages.
 If the animal involved in your case has a history of attacks, and its dangerous tendencies had previously been reported to local authorities, then an order of restraint has probably been issued to the dog's owner.
 Any dog bite that occurs after an order of restraint is in place entitles the victim to three times the damages proved.

-For a free consultation about your rights and legal options in a Massachusetts dog bite case, contact a knowledgeable lawyer at the office of Steven J. Topazio, Attorney at Law.
+For a free consultation about your rights and legal options in a Massachusetts dog bite case, contact a knowledgeable Boston Personal Injury Lawyer Steven J. Topazio at or email him to schedule a free consultation.